-Stefano Burzo WHO
+Stefano Burzo World Health Organization

-Stefano Burzo is a consultant supporting the WHO Infodemic Management Response pillar at the World Health Organization (WHO/WHE), HQ Geneva.
+Stefano Burzo is a consultant supporting the WHO COVID-19 Infodemic Management Response pillar.
 He is completing his PhD in political science and international relations at the University of British Columbia.

 He has training and experience in methodologies of social science research, both quantitative (e.g. large-n data analyses) and qualitative (e.g. interviews, survey design).
 He is using mixed methods in his dissertation.
 His research focuses on international cooperation on investment developing low-income countries and international cooperation, especially in the context of Foreign Direct Investment (FDI) and Bilateral Investment Treaties (BITs).